Adam WulfFounder, Milestone Made

 “My wife looked at me and said, ‘You are not a happy person, so I am not a happy person.
 We are not happy people.’
 Luckily, I was cut loose from that company and had the chance to rethink my priorities.”

 They moved back to Houston to be closer to family and Wulf spent the next two years building his next product, with mixed results.

 “Because I’m an engineer, I nailed the feature set.
 But I am not a sales guy and it failed catastrophically when I went to market.
 So I shifted 100% of my focus to learn marketing, and over the next few months started to turn it around, but I had shifted my focus too late.
 I ran out of cash and shut it down.
-Instead, I started doing contact work to pay the bills.
-It was an humbling time, but also an incredibly valuable experience.
+Instead, I started doing contract work to pay the bills.
+It was a humbling time, but also an incredibly valuable experience.
 It taught me so much about marketing, planning, and product fit that I’m still using today.”

-Although he missed the ingenuity and freedom of building his own company, Wulf found contract work gave him freedom to continue his own projects on the side while maintaining a steady income and time to volunteer with local entrepreneurship organizations like OwlSpark, Red Labs, Station Houston, and PEP.
+Although he missed the ingenuity and freedom of building his own company, Wulf found contract work gave him the freedom to continue his own projects on the side while maintaining a steady income and time to volunteer with local entrepreneurship organizations like OwlSpark, Red Labs, Station Houston, and PEP.

 “This shift in my career has also helped me discover the rewards of giving back,” he said.
 “All my work is remote, so, some days, I show up at a coffee shop and code and drink coffee all day, and I really love that.

 “Other days I rarely touch the computer.
 I drive to the prison or to Station Houston and have office hours with a couple of startups, or maybe go to Rice and help out with one of their entrepreneurship classes.
 I’ve found a really good balance between using my skills to support my family and using them to give back to others.”

 To get involved with PEP, learn more at www.pep.org.